How to Remove Smoke Odor from House: Best Practices and Tools June 18, 2018 – Posted in: Blog, Scrubbers

 Once it passes through all three filters, the decontaminated air will be exhausted.
 What all that means is that the smell, as well as the source of the smell, is completely eliminated.
 It’s not masked.
-It’s also not just decreased to undetectable amounts.
-It’s completely gone.
+It’s also not just decreased to undetectable amounts, it’s completely gone.

 Take note that an air scrubber “scrubs” the air.
 Any smoke particles that get trapped in the surfaces of walls and inside fabric will remain there.
 Which is why you’ll still need to use a little elbow grease to wash away the smell of smoke on your belongings.

 Aside from the fact that an air scrubber will clean your air of smoke particles, is there any other benefit to getting one?
 Good question.
 There are, actually.
 First of all, using an air scrubber gets your air clean in a few minutes.
-You don’t have to do anything but plug it into a power source, place it where the smoke is mostly concentrated, and switch it on.
+You don’t have to do anything but plug it into a power source, place it where the smoke is most concentrated, and switch it on.
 You don’t need to be a rocket scientist to operate this machine.

 The second benefit is that it doesn’t only filter out smoke odors.
 It also filters out mold, dust, pollen, and pet dander.
 Any particles that could potentially trigger any allergies are eliminated along with the smoke.
 And the ultimate benefit of an air scrubber is a simple fact that you can “clean” your air every so often.
 Indoor air pollution is no joke.
 Just ask the EPA.
 While smoke odor may be the impetus you needed to get this cool tool, it won’t be the last time you’ll be needing it.
 That’s for sure.